udu3324/mcChatRelay/README.md

 <br>
 2, Clone the repository and open it in Intellij IDEA
 <br>
-3, Open Main.java (in src/pkg/main)
+3, Open EditValuesHere.java (in src/pkg/Values)
 <br>
 4, Change the 6 variables (mcLogLocation, token, status, prefix,  staffRoleID, and minecraftChatChannel)
 <br>
-5, Run Main.java
+5, Run Main.java (in src/pkg/Main)
 </p>
 <h2>After Setup</h2>
-After you have set up and ran mcChatRelay, you will need to do the session command in a channel, or the bots DMs.
+After you set up and ran mcChatRelay, you will need to do the session command in a channel or in the bot's DMs.